helium/HIP/0123-redefining-data-only-onboarding-and-assertion-fees.md

 ## Motivation

 The class of Hotspot known as a "Data-only Hotspot" enables the carte blanche onboarding of any LoRaWAN gateway to the Helium IOT Network.
-This ability is a valuable tool for IoT companies looking to migrate fleets Helium or expand coverage leveraging readily available hardware.
+This ability is a valuable tool for IoT companies looking to migrate fleets to Helium or expand coverage leveraging readily available hardware.
 As a tradeoff, these Hotspots do not participate in Proof of Coverage and are eligible to earn IOT tokens only for the work of transferring LoRaWAN traffic.

 An off-the-shelf LoRaWAN gateway is capable of transferring traffic through the Helium Network when paired with [gateway-rs](https://github.com/helium/gateway-rs), the light client which enables communication with the Helium Packet Router for PoC-enabled and data-only Hotspots alike.
 This software package can be used without any onboard or assert of the Hotspot.
 Increasing functionality is illustrated in the table below: